-Blue Valley students identify more than 75 different languages as their primary home language with 10.67 percent of students reporting a home language other than English.
-The top five non-English home languages reported include Spanish, Telugu, Chinese, Urdu and Korean.
+Blue Valley students identify more than 83 different languages as their primary home language with 11.3 percent of students reporting a home language other than English.
+The top five non-English home languages reported include Telugu, Spanish, Chinese, Arabic and Korean.

 Blue Valley Schools is committed to examining multiple perspectives and working to prepare all members of the Blue Valley community to thrive in a diverse world.
 The district's diversity team leads Blue Valley's efforts toward culturally responsive schools.
 This work was affirmed when The Greater Kansas City Interfaith Council awarded The Table of Faiths Award to Blue Valley Schools for 2016.
 The award recognizes an organization that is visible in the community, is making a positive difference in building relationships with diverse religious groups and promotes a pluralistic vision.